+Option

-Option Description
+Description

+Redundant OS Location

-Redundant OS Enables you to select a backup disk from the following devices:
+Enables you to select a backup disk from the following devices:

-Location None
+- None

 - IDSDM

 - SATA Ports in AHCI mode

 - BOSS PCIe Cards (Internal M.2 Drives)

-- Internal USB
+- Internal USE

 - NOTE: RAID configurations and NVMe cards not are included as BIOS does not have the ability to distinguish between individual drives in those configurations.

 Option Description Redundant OS State NOTE: This option is disabled if Redundant OS Location is set to None .
 When set to Visible , the backup disk is visible to the boot list and OS.
 When set to Hidden , the backup disk is disabled and is not visible to the boot list and OS.
-This option is set to Visible by default. (i) NOTE: BIOS will disable the device in hardware, so it cannot be accessed by the OS.
-Redundant OS Boot i NOTE: This option is disabled if Redundant OS Location is set to None or if Redundant OS State is set to Hidden.
+This option is set to Visible by default.
+NOTE: BIOS will disable the device in hardware, so it cannot be accessed by the OS.
+Redundant OS Boot is set to Hidden .
 When set to Enabled , BIOS boots to the device specified in Redundant OS Location .
 When set to Disabled , BIOS preserves the current boot list settings.
 This option is set to Disabled by default.